 And this year, there’s an added fissure to consider.
 Over the summer, Salinas Democrat Robert Rivas announced his intentions to become the next Assembly speaker.
 The current speaker, Anthony Rendon of Los Angeles, declined to go along with that plan, and so the two camps and their respective allies have been locked into a Cold War ever since, lobbying incumbents and wooing Democratic candidates with campaign cash.

 On Nov.
 10, Rendon and Rivas announced a deal, with the speaker’s gavel transferring next June.

 Like the Assembly, Democrats occupied three-fourths of the seats in the state Senate.
-After all the results, they will keep their supermajority in this chamber as well in the new session.
+With one race yet to be officially decided and the losing candidate seeking a recount, they again control at least 31 of 40 seats, also keeping their supermajority in this chamber in the new session.
 It didn’t help the GOP’s dim prospects that two Democrats managed to claim the two spots on the general election ballot in a conservative central Sierra district that, barring that fluke, likely would have gone Republican.